Collective

 Essentially, there is no replacement for building relationships, sharing experiences, and maintaining curiosity in order to authentically know others over time which in turn positively impacts how conflicts are handled.

-One cannot assume they know the cultural norms of another person; we all must show up, be present, practice humility, and seek to understand in order to work through our differences in perspectives, experience, and values.
+One cannot pressume they know the cultural norms of another person; for any type of durable peace, we all must show up, be present, practice humility, and seek to understand in order to work through our differences in perspectives, experience, and values.

-A facilitated Conflict & Repair Dialogue process works well with:
+A facilitated Conflict & Repair Circle Process works well with:

 -